-We’ve pulled together our top 5 tips on how to create an influencer marketing campaign with TRIBE to make sure your submissions keep rolling in.
+We’ve pulled together our top 5 tips on how to create an influencer marketing campaign with TRIBE and make sure your submissions keep rolling in.

-Our creators have short attention spans - they’re visual people - so hit ‘em with pics and keep it creative.
-We managed to pull our Graphic Designer away from her computer long enough to write these handy tips and tricks:
+Our creators are visual people - so hit ‘em with pics and keep it creative.
+We managed to pull our Graphic Designer away from her computer long enough to get these handy tips and tricks:

 Hero Image: why not use a pic from your last campaign?